reef-technologies/handbook/README.md

 ### 6.3 Instant messengers

 For business communications, we use Slack and [Zoom](zoom.us).
 You may use them in your browser, but they are usually installed on **the host computer** for convenience.
+Zoom usually doesn't work from an encrypted VM (no audio or video) - perhaps it's possible to perform some extra setup steps to make it work, but it's not worth it.

 #### Slack